-Welcome our next guest blogger to My Own Ideas!
+Welcome our next guest blogger to Idea Land!
 Stephanie Parker lives in Birmingham, Alabama with her husband and three kitties.
 She is an accounting manager by day and a passionate cook and baker by night.
 She writes her own blog called Plain Chicken where she shares her latest recipes and everyday happenings in her kitchen.
 Today she is going to share a recipe for Creamy Limoncello!
 I hope you enjoy her post and be sure to leave her a comment and check out her blog: http://plainchicken.blogspot.com

 Several months ago my Mom sent me a link to an NPR article on homemade creamy limoncello.
 I’ve had limoncello before, but never creamy limoncello.
 I was intrigued.
 It looked easy, so I decided to give it a whirl.